-On forest land managed for wood supply, the intention is that the FRL should promote a high sustainable growth for providing biomass to meet future demands for energy and timber.
+On forest land managed for wood supply a sustainable forest management will provide biomass to meet future demands for energy and timber.
 The yield (harvested growth) will substitute fossil based materials and energy.
-If this is achieved it is likely that future growth (removal) is balancing the harvest (emission; including selfmortality).
-It is also likely that other pools, such as dead wood, litter and soil organic carbon, ultimately reaches a steady state.

 The Swedish Government has established a national forest program in which sustainable forest management is the base.
 The definition in this program is equivalent with sustainable forest management defined within the pan-European forest cooperation Forest Europe and adopted in the EU Forest strategy.